Digital-Methods-HASS/au651039_hjulmand_anders/README.md

 ## How to Open the Files

 * For week 2, 3 and 4 the assignment is in pdf-format and can be opened directly on GitHub.
 * For week 5, 6 and 7 the assignment is in html-format.
-To open one of these assingments simply go to the file on GitHub.
+To open one of these assingments simply go to the file on GitHub and copy the URL.
 Then go to the webpage https://htmlpreview.github.io/ and paste the URL.